 For best results, apply chia seed oil immediately after a shower.
 This will help seal skin moisture and allow it to penetrate the skin.

 Chia seed oil is loaded with powerful antioxidants like caffeic acid, myricetin, quercetin, and rosmarinic acid (1).
 These bioactive ingredients may neutralize free radicals and protect the skin from oxidative stress.
 Chia seed oil may also offer protection against environmental aggressors like UVA and UVB radiation and pollution.

 Chia seed oil could be ideal if you constantly struggle with skin inflammation.
 Its moisturizing properties may help.

 In a study, individuals dealing with significant skin issues showed improvements in their skin condition with chia seed oil.
 They experienced reduced skin irritation and perceived itchiness.
-This could be attributed to the anti-inflammatory properties of the omega-3 fatty acids in chia seed oil.
+This could be attributed to the anti-inflammatory properties of the omega-3 fatty acids in chia seed oil (3).

 Chia seed oil contains linoleic acid.
-Studies show that this acid may help relieve the symptoms of atopic dermatitis that is characterized by skin inflammation.
+Studies show that this acid may help relieve the symptoms of atopic dermatitis which is characterized by skin inflammation (4).
 Chia seed oil is also non-comedogenic – and you may apply it to acne-prone skin without worrying about breakouts.